HackYourFuture/JavaScript3/Week2/LESSONPLAN.md

 ## 3. The `this` keyword and its relationship with `scope`

 ### Explanation
-- The environment(or scopeis knownich the line is being executed is know as “Execution Context”
+- The environment(or scope) in which the line is being executed is know as “Execution Context”
 - The object that `this` refers to, changes every time execution context is changed.
 - Whatever is calling the function passes the `this` value to it by default.
 - We can pass specific `this` by `.bind`, `.call` or `.apply`